MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that returns the next to last word in the String passed to it as an argument.
+Write a method that returns the middle word in the String passed to it as an argument.

 Words are any sequence of non-blank characters.

-You may assume that the input String will always contain at least two words.

-  Input:
+  Input: string
-  Output:
+  Output: string

   ## Rules
   ### explicit
+  - input string contains "words"
+    - words are any sequence of consecutive non-space characters
+  - output string is middle word of input string
+  - if string contains even number of words, return the length/2 word
+    - i.e. if 4 words, return the 2nd word
+  - if string only contains one word, return that word
+  - if string contains no words, return an empty string
   ### implicit